berthubert/simplomon/README.md

 # simplomon
-Very simple monitoring system with a single configuration file and a single binary
+Very simple monitoring system with a single configuration file and a single binary.
+Also comes a a Docker image.

 Key differences compared to existing systems: